-Of the fifteen psalms in the series, Psalm 133 is one of the four attributed to King David, and so has the title A Song of Ascents.
+Of the fifteen psalms in the series, Psalm 133 is the last of the four attributed to King David in the title: A Song of Ascents.
 Of David.
 We don’t know exactly when David composed this song, but one likely occasion was when David was finally received as king over all the tribes of Israel, ending a terrible season of national division and discord.

-“It could date from the crowning of David at Hebron when the leaders of the nation were, for a time at least, of one heart and mind (see 2 Sam.
-5:1; 1 Chron.
-12:38–40).”
+“It could date from the crowning of David at Hebron when the leaders of the nation were, for a time at least, of one heart and mind (see 2 Samuel 5:1; 1 Chronicles 12:38-40).”
 (James Montgomery Boice)

 A. The blessing declared.